replugged-org/guide/docs/plugins/modules.md

 You should make sure that your query will only match one module.
 If it matches multiple modules, you might sometimes get the wrong module and your plugin could break.
-To test your query, you can call the function in Discord devtools with `{all: true}` and see if it returns multiple modules.
+To test your query, you can call the function in Discord DevTools with `{all: true}` and see if it returns multiple modules.

 ```js
 replugged.webpack.getBySource("HORIZONTAL_REVERSE", { all: true });